sohag95/ADMemorialWorkshop2026/README.md

  ├── styles.css      # CSS file for styling and layout

- ├── images/         # Images used on the website (speakers, logos, etc.)
+ ├── images/         # Images used on the website

  └── README.md       # Project documentation